Criminal Cases

 C. Constitution of India remedy/Exhaustion of remedies - Nature of rule of - Existence of alternative Art.
 226 - Maintainability - Alternative statutory remedies, held, is not a constitutional bar to High Court's jurisdiction but is a self-imposed restriction - Further held, the alternative remedy would not operate as a bar in at least three contingencies:

-(i) where the writ petition g seeks enforcement of any of the fundamental rights;
+(i) where the writ petition seeks enforcement of any of the fundamental rights;

 (ii) where there is violation of principles of natural justice; or